Screen Filters in Drip Irrigation Systems

 The most convenient method for cleaning screen filters is automatic screen flushing triggered by critical pressure differential across the filter, which increases with buildup of debris on the screen.
 Automatic cleaning can also be set on a time schedule.

 It is very important to prevent particles from entering the irrigation system during cleaning.
-Even small amounts of organic or inorganic contamination may be sufficient to clog a trickle irrigation system.
+Even small amounts of organic or inorganic contamination may be sufficient to clog a drip irrigation system.
 Filtered water is recommended for washing and backflushing.
 Additional safety devices such as secondary screen filters at the entrance to each irrigation system subunit are highly recommended.

 Disk Filters

-Disk filters are relatively new types of filters which can replace screen filters in trickle irrigation systems.
+Disk filters are relatively new types of filters which can replace screen filters in drip irrigation systems.
 The filtration element consists of a stack of grooved metal disks coated with epoxy and placed on a telescopic shaft inside the housing (Figure 7).
 Water flows through the disks from the outside inwards along the radii of the disks.
 Particles suspended in the water are trapped in the grooves of the disks, and clean water is collected in the center of the disks.

 Figure 7.
 Epoxy-coated metal filter with grooved disc elements.